Hi! I’m Katty

 Hello, I’m Katty and there’s not a lot to tell about me… or is there?
-Recently my cousin turned 17 and I realized he’s 21 years younger than me.
+Not so long ago my cousin turned 17 and I realized he’s 21 years younger than me.
 Which means he’s got his best years ahead of him.
 And I thought… if I were allowed to go back, what would I do differently?
 Probably nothing.
 And that is a really good feeling.

 Back to me: I was born and have lived in a small town in Vicenza (North-East Italy) most of my life; now I’m here with my boyfriend and two cats.